RealDeop/NPST/README.md

 in line commands:

     /int
    Main Use Set the specfied value to a integer

     /str
    Main Use Set the specfied value to a letter

+    /rdi
+   Main Use generate a random integer using /rdi although /rdi is a little bugged

+    /rds
+   Main Use generate a random string using /rds
  Result Output:
         Finally, it saves the modified script to "result.txt".